‘A pandemic of the unvaccinated.’ Miami hospital urges patients, workers to get shots

 Facing a resurgence of COVID-positive patients — and a stubborn reluctance to the vaccines among many Miami-Dade residents and even its own employees — leaders of Jackson Health System, the county’s public hospital, came out on Tuesday with a single-minded message: Get vaccinated.

-“This is a pandemic of the unvaccinated,” Jackson Health CEO Carlos Migoya said during a video conference call with media on Tuesday.
+“This is a pandemic of the unvaccinated,” Jackson Health CEO Carlos Migoya said during a video conference call with media.

 On Tuesday, there were 143 COVID-positive patients at Jackson Health — a 117% increase over the 66 patients hospitalized just two weeks ago.